Shinsplat/ComfyUI-Shinsplat/README.md

 	have access to this.
 One might wonder why I didn't just use a text node to begin with and I would nod but also know that the ones I've used do not support filtering comments.

+## END

+	I also added an "END" directive.
+So often I've just wanted to alter the prompt at the top and skip everything else, as a quick test, but I've had to resort to using the 'C' style block comment /*...*/, which is fine but inconvenient, so I can now just put my short prompt, finish it with END, and the remaining text won't be evaluated.

+## PONY

 	For those who use the PonyXL models there is a "pony" switch to add the score data to the beginning of your prompt automatically, without having